 In 2005, IIE launched the Goldman Sachs Global Leaders Program to support the next generation of leaders with the skills and networks they would need to thrive in the 21st century.

 2006 – 2010: Carving an Inch on the History Plank

-This time period marked the introduction of many new programs for the IIE/New Delhi team.
+This time period marked the introduction of many new programs for the IIE/India team.
 These included the Law School Admission Council (LSAC) Program, King Abdullah University of Science and Technology (KAUST) Program, Bellagio Residency Program outreach, the Ford Foundation Research Project on Affirmative Action in Higher Education in India and the Education Without Borders Project.
 We continued our important work in India by providing outreach for the Rolex Young Laureates Program, the New York University Abu Dhabi (NYUAD) Program, the Research Grants Council (RGC) Hong Kong PhD Fellowship Program and the William & Flora Hewlett Foundation Conference/Workshop Project.
 In 2009, IIE/New Delhi signed an MOU with Federation of Indian Chambers of Commerce and Industry (FICCI) to promote educational and training exchanges between the U.S and India.